Vol. III - Appendix G

 Henry and Sally's son George Beale married Eliza Budgen in 1909.
 In 1911 they were living in Park Cottage, Dallington where 22 year old George was a farm labourer.
 They had six children:

 - David John Beale.
 Born 1920.
-David died on 27 October 1942 and was buried at El Alemain.
+David died on 27 October 1942 and was buried at El Alemain, Egygt.
 He had been a private in the Royal Sussex Regiment.

-Finally Peter and Sarah's son John Bourner married Sophia Chrismas in 1878.
-Sophia had been previously been married to James Chrismas.
-They had married on 29 January 1876 and James had died in 1877 aged 25 years old.
-Sarah was the daughter of William Stephens.
+Finally Peter and Sarah's son John Bourner married Sophia Christmas in 1878.
+Sophia had been born Sophia Stevens the daughter of William Stevens and had been previously married James Christmas on 29 January 1876 in Herstmonceux.
+James had died in 1877 aged 25 years old.

 In 1891 John, aged 36, blacksmith and his wife were living at The Cloppers, Heathfield.
 John and Sophia had six children: